loadmill/loadmill-node/README.md

         id: "test-plan-uuid"
         options: { //optional
             additionalDescription: "description to add", // added at the end of of each test suite
-            labels: ["label1", "label2"] // run suites that have flows assigned to specific label/s
+            labels: ["label1", "label2"], // run suites that have flows assigned to specific label/s
-        }
+            pool: "some-pool-name" // Execute tests from a dedicated agent's pool (when using private agent) }
     },
     { "parameterKey": "overrided value" } //optional